snimu/blog/contents/the-perfect-vlm/article.md

 - Multi-scale prediction for image-understanding
 - A diffusion model on top of the image-understanding-backend for image-generation

-Here is the full pipeline, forced into the Janus architecture diagram again:

 ![Full pipeline](images/full-pipeline.png)

+> Proposed modifications to the Janus architecture, rough sketch.

 ## Citation